 Milestones, Chronic Disease, and Reassessment

-I turned sixty years old on April 2, 2022.
+I turned 60 years old on April 2, 2022.
 Somehow it does not seem possible.
-Although many days I feel much older due to my rheumatoid arthritis, there’s something about being a sixty-year-old that just does not sound right!
+Although many days I feel much older due to my rheumatoid arthritis, there’s something about being a 60-year-old that just does not sound right!
 I have so many wonderful memories of my high school and college years.
 Wow, did I just sound like my mother or what?

 Going through major life changes